 Record your initial thoughts as soon as the interview is over; it's a good idea to take notes during the discussion.
 What information was appealing to you?
 What didn’t sound as interesting?
 Does this seem like a pathway you’d like to pursue?
 If so, can you get into the entry-level positions with the training that you have, or will you need additional skills?
 Does this training require a new degree, a professional certificate or even just a targeted class?
 Be sure to carefully weigh what you are already bring to the table.
 Always send a prompt thank you, preferably within 24 hours of the interview.
 This can be through traditional mail or email, whichever you’re most comfortable with.

 Remember: You can never do too many informational interviews.
-Explore any position you think you think you might be interested in.
+Explore any position you think you might be interested in.